Steve Ott: St. Louis Blues

+On January 19, 2026, Ott was named the head coach of the Springfield Thunderbirds following the dismissal of Steve Konowalchuk.
+On June 10, 2026, Ott signed a two-year extension to remain as Thunderbirds head coach.

 Personal life

 Ott has been married twice and has three children, one from his first marriage, and two from his current marriage.
 Before beginning his professional hockey career, Ott raced kneeldown outboard hydroplanes.
 He gave it up at age 17 to focus on hockey.
 As of 2014 his father was a professional boat racer in the American Power Boat Association (APBA) and Ott was pit crewing for him during his off-season in the summer.
 About power boating Ott says "it’s extremely dangerous.
 A lot of people get injured, and life-threatening stuff as well.
 It’s something that you have to have in your blood to be able to do it, but I think it’s passed down from my dad."